cabforum/smime/SBR.md

 ## 1.4 Certificate usage

-The primary goal of these Requirements is to provide a framework where “reasonable assurance” can be provided to senders and recipients of email messages that the party identified in an S/MIME Certificate has control of the domain or email address being asserted.
+The primary goal of these Requirements is to provide a framework of “reasonable assurance” to senders and recipients of email messages that the party identified in an S/MIME Certificate has control of the domain or email address being asserted.
 A variation of this use case is where an individual or organization digitally signs email to establish its authenticity and source of origin.

 ### 1.4.1 Appropriate certificate uses